adamluckydo/ontology/Soul.md

 ### Another Way of Looking: Soulmaking

+(Just one more framework bro.jpg)
+(XKCD competing frameworks)

+You don't need a framework, the answer is literally right in front of your nose.

+The direct path:

+- Everything on this list applies specifically in the moment, not looking back or predicting how things _will_ be
+- #1 priority: Be mindful of your revealed intentions (not the ones you tell yourself)
+  - Desire, intention, and action, are all actually the same thing.
+You always act according to your _actual_ desires/intentions, so paying attention to how you're acting reveals your actual underlying intentions
+  - How to align stated intentions with revealed intentions?
+Helpful to think in terms of parts (IFS, MMM).
+One part of you might say you want something, but another part is resistant.
+    - Your parts probably want to protect you from painful feelings/thoughts/memories
+    - Having a deep reservoir of love and safety to give to these parts is what will actually allow them to release their protective barriers
+- If you feel "wrong", that's where to make changes
+  - "Wrong" is specifically _not_ "bad", like pain or grief or anger.
+Emotions are right, dissonance is not
+  - What feels the most scary is usually the thing you need to do.
+- How to know what feels "right"
+  - Are you able to get into flow state?
+  - If you're honest with yourself, does it feel like you're using your gifts well?

 - If all ways of looking are empty, why not pick one up that aligns with your deepest goals and values?
 - General direction: Movement towards more attention on love / less on safety
 - Where to start: Move from self-preservation -> self-gratification -> self-love